QuickLink 40 (BaltimoreLink): QuickBus Structuring

 On December 21, 2006, Bus Route 40 was rebranded as "QuickBus" in order to better promote the service.
 Special pylons were added at selected stops to mark the locations.

 The name "QuickBus" was synonymous with Bus Route 40 until August 30, 2009, when another QuickBus line, known as Route 48, started operation along the Greenmount Ave/York Rd corridor.
 The MTA had added two more QuickBus lines: Route 46 and Route 47 on August 29, 2010.

-History (2017-present)
+Discontinuation

 As part of the BaltimoreLink system overhaul, on June 18, 2017, QuickBus 40 was replaced by CityLink Blue on its western portion and CityLink Orange on its eastern portion.
 In April 2022, the MTA announced a proposal to revive the route before the end of the same year as the QuickLink 40.

+2023 revival

 On August 27, 2023, the QuickLink 40 was brought back, however, it only runs on weekdays and runs to North Bend Loop in Westgate instead of Centers for Medicare and Medicaid Services in Woodlawn.

+In April 2025, as part of its Fall 2025 Service Change Proposal, the MTA release plans to extend the QuickLink 40 services to include a further reach and increased level of service.
+The service will operate every 15 from 6:00 a.m. to 6:00 p.m. on weekdays and new weekend service every 20 minutes.
+These changes went into effect on August 24, 2025.

+In August 2026, construction began to install bus lanes along the route of the proposed Red Line to improve service on the CityLink Orange, CityLink Blue, and QuickLink 40 routes.